 Especially during the coronavirus pandemic, an experienced travel consultant and well-informed local guide can help you travel safely and solve any problems — expected or unexpected.

 The thing is a private tour is an affordable luxury in Thailand!
 Private service is value for money.
 For a 4-star hotel and a private day trip including a guide and car, the starting rate is about US$130 to 200 in Thailand.
 Check out some private Thailand tours to get a general idea of the cost.

 You're in Good Hands with Asia Highlights

 At Asia Highlights we have lots of experience with creating the perfect trip for any traveler.
 We understand what makes traveling special and are dedicated to providing a unique and special experience.
-To find out more, please send us a message.

-10-Day Classic Thailand Tour: First Touch of Thailand
+- 10-Day Classic Thailand Tour: First Touch of Thailand

-14-Day Romance in Siam: Thailand Getaway Tour for Couples
+- 2-Week Thailand Getaway Tour for Couples

 - 14-Day Classic Vietnam and Thailand Tour